InTERFEWS Graduate Program

 Fall 2022 trainee application period is open!

 Colorado State University PhD students entering the 1st or 2nd semester of their program (beyond 3rd semester are not eligible) should apply now.
-Application deadline extended to January 20, 2020, by 9am!
+Application deadline has been extended to Wednesday, January 19 by 5pm.

 Prepare a diverse cohort of graduate students with the transdisciplinary and systems-level thinking skills necessary to make meaningful contributions to the complex and changing interactions in FEWS under water scarcity.